chrispaynter/architecture/Event Storming.md

   - understand the scope of your domain,
   - its’ complexity, and
   - the most challenging parts
+- For the future stormings, where you may focus on specific subdomains and discover particular problems
+  - 2-3 hours-long sessions with a short break in the middle could be optimal.

 ### Phase: Chaotic Exploration